Skip to main content

 MQM vs DQF (TAUS)

-MQM and DQF (Dynamic Quality Framework) have merged efforts.
+MQM and DQF (Dynamic Quality Framework) merged efforts.
 DQF now uses MQM error typology, making them complementary rather than competing frameworks.

 Tools Supporting MQM